Delivering real business benefits across key segments

-Machinery safety is a concern for suppliers and manufacturing businesses throughout the world, and there are a wide variety of regulations which help to protect people, assets and property from harm.
-Most manufacturing sites comprise of an array of different machinery assemblies, adding complexity to the process.
+Machine safety is a paramount concern in any industry as it ensures the safety of workers and assets and minimizes production downtime and liability risks.
+Most manufacturing sites comprise an array of different machinery assemblies, adding complexity to the process.

 The EU Machinery Directive (2006/42/EC) specifies a number of essential health and safety requirements (EHSR), which are designed to guarantee that any piece of industrial machinery will be safe to use.
 The requirements cover a wide range of machines and machinery.